shakfu/cynn/README.md

 - You need to copy networks
 - You want to randomize weights after creation
 - You need to query total weights/neurons
+- You prefer the constructor pattern: `GenannNetwork(inputs, hidden_layers, hidden_size, outputs)`

+**Use FannNetwork when:**
+- You need flexible multi-layer architectures
+- You want to control learning rate and momentum during training
+- You need sparse networks (partial connectivity)
+- You prefer list-based layer specification: `FannNetwork([2, 4, 3, 1])`
+- You want settable learning parameters
+- Memory efficiency is important (float32 uses less memory than float64)

 ## Performance Considerations